anandnbarai/assignment/Module 4 Advance PHP/README.md

 <h2> Advance PHP Que with Ans </h2>
 <h3> <i>OOPS</i> </h3>

-• What Is Object Oriented Programming?
+<b> 1.
+What Is Object Oriented Programming?</b>

-• What Are Properties Of Object Oriented Systems?
+<b> 2.
+What Are Properties Of Object Oriented Systems?</b>

-• What Is Difference Between Class And Interface?
+<b> 3.
+What Is Difference Between Class And Interface?</b>

-• What Is Overloading?
+<b> 4.
+What Is Overloading?</b>

-• What Is T_PAAMAYIM_NEKUDOTAYIM (Scope Resolution Operator (::) with Example
+<b> 5.
+What Is T_PAAMAYIM_NEKUDOTAYIM (Scope Resolution Operator (::) with Example</b>

-• What are the differences between abstract classes and interfaces?
+<b> 6.
+What are the differences between abstract classes and interfaces?</b>

-• Define Constructor and Destructor?
+<b> 7.
+Define Constructor and Destructor?</b>

-• How to Load Classes in PHP?
+<b> 8.
+How to Load Classes in PHP?</b>

-• How to Call Parent Constructor?
+<b> 9.
+How to Call Parent Constructor?</b>

-• Are Parent Constructor Called Implicitly When Create An ObjectOf Class?
+<b> 10.
+Are Parent Constructor Called Implicitly When Create An ObjectOf Class?</b>

-• What Happen, If Constructor Is Defined As Private Or Protected?
+<b> 11.
+What Happen, If Constructor Is Defined As Private Or Protected?</b>

-• What are PHP Magic Methods/Functions?
-List them Write program for Static Keyword in PHP?
+<b> 12.
+What are PHP Magic Methods/Functions?
+List them Write program for Static Keyword in PHP?</b>

-• Create multiple Traits and use it in to a single class?
+<b> 13.
+Create multiple Traits and use it in to a single class?</b>

-• Write PHP Script of Object Iteration?
+<b> 14.
+Write PHP Script of Object Iteration?</b>

-• Use of The $this keyword
+<b> 15.
+Use of The $this keyword</b>

-• Consider the exercise11and add a edit link near delete link e.g. Clicking up on edit button a particular row should be open in editing mode e.g. on the Particular row there should be filled text box with data and on the option column there should be a confirm button clicking upon it arrow should be updated.
+<b> 16.
+Consider the exercise11and add a edit link near delete link e.g. Clicking up on edit button a particular row should be open in editing mode e.g. on the Particular row there should be filled text box with data and on the option column there should be a confirm button clicking upon it arrow should be updated.</b>

-• Create Hotel Room Booking System User can book room by 3 ways Full day
+<b> 17.
+Create Hotel Room Booking System User can book room by 3 ways</b>
+  Full day
   Half day
   Custom

-• If user select for the full day than user only have selection for the checking checkout date
+<b> 18.
+If user select for the full day than user only have selection for the checking checkout date</b>

-• If user select Half day than user have option of date and slot option (like user want to book room for first half – Morning (8AM to 6PM) if user select for second halfit‟s for evening (7PM to Morning 7AM)).
-Do proper validation like if user can book only available slot. (have touse jQuery -> Ajax, validation, Json passing).
+<b> 19.
+If user select Half day than user have option of date and slot option (like user want to book room for first half – Morning (8AM to 6PM) if user select for second halfit‟s for evening (7PM to Morning 7AM)).
+Do proper validation like if user can book only available slot. (have touse jQuery -> Ajax, validation, Json passing).</b>

-<br><br>
+<br><br>>br>
 <h3><i> JQuery </i></h3>

 a) What is jQuery?